neodell/neodell.github.io/publications.md

 ### Peer reviewed publications
 **Odell, N.E.**, Adlakha, D., Olcon, K., Kondo, M., Feng, X., Astell-Burt, T., & Hipp, J.A.
-(Accepted).
-Factors influencing likelihood of participation in green social prescriptions in an international sample. *Journal of Healthy Eating and Active Living.*
+(2024).
+Factors influencing likelihood of participation in green social prescriptions in an international sample. *Journal of Healthy Eating and Active Living, 4*(3), 141-161.

 **Odell, N.E.** & Lee, J.A.
 (2024).
 Trail use and recreational physical activity during COVID-19 restrictions in Colorado Springs, Colorado. *Journal of Healthy Eating and Active Living, 4*(1), 32-46.